 - 1 large garden or English (hothouse) cucumber

-- Pour the vodka over the cucumber.
-Seal the jar and let sit in a cool, dark space for at least three days and up to two weeks (any longer and the vodka will take on the slightly bitter taste of even peeled and seeded cucumber).
+Pour the vodka over the cucumber.
+Seal the jar and let sit in a cool, dark space for at least three days and up to two weeks (any longer and the vodka will take on a slightly bitter taste).

-- Strain the vodka back into its original bottle or another clean bottle (We suggest clearly labeling the bottle to avoid cocktail-time confusion).
+Strain the vodka back into its original bottle or another clean bottle.
 Discard or eat what can now be considered the "pickled" cucumber whose flavor was infused into the vodka.

 - Don't skip the peeling or seeding steps; both the peel and seeds have a bitterness to them that will transfer quickly to the vodka and distract from the delicate cucumber flavor that can be extracted and enjoyed.